This post was updated on 12/06/2023

 - graded music exams

-Music hubs bring together schools, education charities and organisations, music services, community, and professional groups to make sure every child has the chance to explore music as far as their interest and talent will take them.
+Music Hubs are networks of schools, education charities and organisations, music services and community groups.
+They work together to make sure that every child across the country has the chance to explore music.

-What financial support is available for young people?
+What other financial support is available for young people who want to access music education?

 This includes costs for musical instruments, lessons and rehearsal spaces and financial support to take part in activities with youth music organisations beyond school.